gem/oq-engine/doc/manual/oq-manual.rst

    beta distribution) to characterize the uncertainty in the loss ratio conditional on the shaking intensity level, specify the mean loss ratios and the corresponding coefficients of variation for a set of intensity levels.
-They are used to build the so called epsilon matrix within the engine, which is how loss ratios are sampled from the distribution for each asset.
+They are used to build the so called *Epsilon* matrix within the engine, which is how loss ratios are sampled from the distribution for each asset.
 There is clearly a performance penalty associated with the propagation of uncertainty in the vulnerability to losses.
-The epsilon matrix has to be computed and stored, and then the worker processes have to read it, which involves large quantities of data transfer and memory usage.
+The *Epsilon* matrix has to be computed and stored, and then the worker processes have to read it, which involves large quantities of data transfer and memory usage.
 Setting ``ignore_covs = true`` in the job file will result in the engine using just the mean loss ratio